adtac/linc/README.md

-## LINC
+# LINC

 ![image](https://i.imgur.com/O3d03Xe.png)

-LINC stands for "LINC Is Not C++".

-It is an interpreted language that borrows syntax and functionalities from C, C++, Python and a few others.
+**LINC** is an interpreted programming language that supports data types, arithmetic, conditions, iterations, functions, arrays, console IO, file IO, and exceptions.
+It is designed with simplicity in mind, without compromising on performance.

-LINC is written purely in C/C++ (ironically).
+LINC stands for `LINC is not C++`.
+Ironically, it is written in C++.

-Features:
-	Console I/O
-	Integers, strings, characters variables
-	Conditional programming
-	Loops
-	User-defined parametrized functions and recursion
+##License

+Please see the [LICENSE](LICENSE) file for more details (MIT).